zenzer0s/ScrapeGenie/README.md

 ---

 ## **📜 License**
-This project is licensed under the MIT License.
+This project is licensed under the  GNU AFFERO GENERAL PUBLIC LICENSE
+                       Version 3 License.

 ---